 - antibiotic use

-Each of these elements vary in different people, influencing their gut microbiomes in different ways.
+Each of these elements varies in different people, influencing their gut microbiomes in different ways.
 This variation results in individuals having unique gut microbiomes.

 How does the gut microbiome respond to fasting?